Meltdown Blemish Treatment

 โ Perfect for you if:

-- You want a natural alternative to benzoyl peroxide
+- You want a gentle, plant-based alternative to benzoyl peroxide

-- Your skin gets dry from other acne treatments
+- Your skin gets dry or irritated from conventional acne treatments

-- You deal with acne scars and dark spots
+- You deal with hormonal or occasional cystic-feeling spots

 โ Consider alternatives if: